nubenetes/awesome-kubernetes/docs/demos.md

 - [codeproject.com: Making a Simple Data Pipeline Part 4: CI/CD with GitHub Actions](https://www.codeproject.com/Articles/5320647/Making-a-Simple-Data-Pipeline-Part-4-CI-CD-with-Gi)
 - [levelup.gitconnected.com: GitOps: CI/CD using GitHub Actions and ArgoCD on Kubernetes](https://levelup.gitconnected.com/gitops-ci-cd-using-github-actions-and-argocd-on-kubernetes-909d85d37746) Deploying Helm Charts on AWS EKS Cluster using ArgoCD and GitOps.
 - [freecodecamp.org: How to Setup a CI/CD Pipeline with GitHub Actions and AWS](https://www.freecodecamp.org/news/how-to-setup-a-ci-cd-pipeline-with-github-actions-and-aws/)
+- [nicwortel.nl: Continuous deployment to Kubernetes with GitHub Actions](https://nicwortel.nl/blog/2022/05/27/continuous-deployment-to-kubernetes-with-github-actions) In this article, you will learn how to use GitHub Actions to automatically test, build and deploy your Docker images to Kubernetes on every commit to the main branch

 ### RedHat GitHub Actions